kpraneet18/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
-Building a modern data warehouse with sql server including ETL processe, data modeling and analytics
+# 🏢 Data Warehouse & Analytics Project

+## 📊 Overview

+This repository contains a complete implementation of a Data Warehouse and Analytics pipeline built using SQL.
+The objective of the project is to design and build a scalable data warehouse to centralize data from multiple sources, apply transformation logic (ETL/ELT), and enable business users to perform insightful analytics.

+---